yzhang-gh/vscode-markdown/README.md

 <p><img src="https://github.com/yzhang-gh/vscode-markdown/raw/master/images/toc.png" alt="toc" width="305px"></p>

-- Run command **Create Table of Contents** to insert a new table of contents.
+- Run command "**Create Table of Contents**" to insert a new table of contents.

 - The TOC is **automatically updated** on file save by default.
 To disable, please change the `toc.updateOnSave` option.